ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 	// Ignore rules for <body> and <caption> elements, classes starting with "high",
 	// and any class defined for no specific element. config.stylesheetParser_skipSelectors = /(^body\.|^caption\.|\.high|^\.)/i;

+## Editor Styles Demo

+See the [working "Applying Styles to Editor Content" sample](http://sdk.ckeditor.com/samples/styles.html) that showcases the use of default editor styles as well as a Stylesheet Parser plugin implementation.